Kiryat Shmona: During Hezbollah's wars on Israel

-The city was significantly damaged due to Hezbollah missile attacks, with the attacks causing damage to infrastructure and fires that have decimated the nearby area.
-Nearly all of Kiryat Shmona's inhabitants were evacuated to other areas of Israel as part of the conflict, with about 2,000 residents remaining in the city as of July 2024.
+The Hezbollah attacks caused damage to Israeli infrastructure and fires that decimated the area.
+Nearly all of Kiryat Shmona's inhabitants were evacuated to other areas of Israel as a result of the terrorist attacks, with about 2,000 residents remaining in the city as of July 2024.
 Hezbollah attacks damaged 383 buildings and killed two people.
-In the aftermath of the Israeli invasion of Lebanon and subsequent ceasefire, residents began to return.
-However, as of late February, 2025, an estimated 80% of residents remained scattered across the country.
+Following the Israeli invasion of Lebanon and subsequent ceasefire, some residents began to return To Kiryat Shmona.
+However, as of late February, 2025, an estimated 80% of the residents of Kiryat Shimona who were forced from their homes by Hezbollah rockets remained scattered in safer locations elsewhere across the country.